Pro-Solutions-eg/Pro-Solutions-eg/README.md

 <h3>⚙️ Operational Control</h3>

 <p>
-We connect sales, purchasing, inventory, accounting, approvals, and reporting into one integrated and controlled ERP cycle.
+We connect sales, purchases, inventory, accounting, approvals, and reporting in one cycle.
 </p>

 </td>